offbynull/offbynull.github.io/docs/data/learn/FreeCAD/input/input.md

 ![FreeCAD Part Design workbench hole example](freecad_part_design_hole.png)

-The **Base profile types** parameter defines which sketch_FC element_FC types to make into !!holes!!:
+The **!!Base profile types!!** parameter defines which sketch_FC element_FC types to make into !!holes!!:

 * **Points, circles and arcs**: Position !!holes!! at points as well as the centers of circles and arcs.
 * **Circles and arcs**: Position !!holes!! the centers of circles and arcs.